rabiaq123/randomizer-game-api/README.md

 ## Compiling and Running

-In the root directory, run the following two commands:
+In the `src` directory, run the following two commands:

 * To run all tests: `ruby testgames.rb`
 * To run an individual test: `ruby testgames.rb -n test_name`